xuzishuo-dot/TuyaOpen.io/docs/quick_start/tools-tyutool.md

 ### Always fails during `write` in the burning process

-You can try installing the driver.
+For the CH34x series, you can try installing or updating the driver.

 **Windows**: https://www.wch.cn/downloads/ch343ser_exe.html

 **Mac**: https://www.wch.cn/downloads/CH34XSER_MAC_ZIP.html

 After installing the driver on Mac, you need to allow the driver to load in **Security Settings**.

+If the driver is installed successfully, the CH34x device will be recognized with a name starting with `cu.wchusb`.
+Otherwise, the driver installation was not successful.

 <Tabs>
   <TabItem value="13" label="MacOS 13" default>